wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 The keybrd library uses the word "strobe", which means powering one row for a very short time.
 Strobe pins are output pins connected to rows.
-One row at a time is strobed for the purpose of reading input pins.
+One row at a time is strobed.
+While a row is strobed, input pins connected to the columns sense which buttons are pressed.

 Exercises
 ---------